emresvd/reposcraping/README.md

 # [reposcraping](https://pypi.org/project/reposcraping/)
 ### Scraping GitHub repository
 This library allows you to access the names of files and folders of any GitHub repository.
-Cloner class allows you to clone the file types you want to the path you want.<br>
+Cloner class allows you to clone the file types you want to the path you want.<br><br>
 [![Downloads](https://static.pepy.tech/badge/reposcraping)](https://pepy.tech/project/reposcraping)
 ## setup
 ```bash